 No equipment specifically designed to emit Radio Frequency (RF) energy is permitted to be installed in the Customer Space or to be operated within the Atlantic.Net facility without express written consent of an authorized Atlantic.Net representative.

-No device that is specifically designed to emit an electrical control signal on either AC or DC power lines is permitted to be installed in the Customer Space or to be operated within the Atlantic.Net facility without express written consent of an authorized Atlantic.Net representative.
+No device that is specifically designed to emit an electrical control signal on either AC or DC power lines is permitted to be installed in the Customer Space or to be operated within the Atlantic.Net facility without the express written consent of an authorized Atlantic.Net representative.

 Customer shall maintain its Space in an orderly and clean manner and in good repair and condition, satisfactory to Atlantic.Net.
-Customer shall keep the Space free of litter, cartons, packing materials or packaging and related items (collectively “waste materials”).
+Customer shall keep the Space free of litter, cartons, packing materials or packaging, and related items (collectively “waste materials”).
 Customer shall deposit all waste materials in designated trash receptacles that may be located in the colocation facility or within or outside of the building.
 Under no circumstances shall waste materials be discarded or left in the colocation facility or the building.
 Customer shall deposit all non-hazardous waste in appropriate receptacles located outside the building.
 Atlantic.Net does not provide and is not responsible for providing receptacles for Customer waste materials.

-Customer shall insure that their Space is in compliance with all Federal and State Occupational Safety and Health Organization (OSHA) standards.
+Customer shall ensure that their Space is in compliance with all Federal and State Occupational Safety and Health Organization (OSHA) standards.
 Customer will be responsible for all damage that may be caused by failure to comply with any OSHA standards within the space and under the customer’s control.

 Customer shall not eat, drink, or smoke within the colocation facility or the building, except in areas designated by Atlantic.Net or the building management.